 Where In The Oven Should You Place The Pizza Stone?

 Where to place the pizza stone is debatable.
-Most most people would recommend to put it in the bottom wrack of the oven.
+Most most people would recommend putting it in the bottom wrack of the oven.
 But after some experimenting to find the best method, I found a better way!

 When you’re baking pizza on a pizza stone, the challenge is to make the bottom and the top of the pizza to bake fast, but also to bake at the same rate.
 You don’t want a burnt pizza with unmelted cheese.
 Likewise, you don’t want a pizza with burnt salami and raw crust.

 Close to the Broiler